Fundamental Topics in Biology 2 BIOL2039

 Fundamental Topics in Biology will develop knowledge that is relevant to all our Life Science degrees by relating key concepts to specific contexts.
 The molecular and cellular processes that underpin larger biological systems will provide the student with a comprehensive overview of the subject and develop the skills required to apply biological concepts to practical problems important for all the degree subjects.
 The course will build upon knowledge from Biology 1A and Biology 1B and help the student consolidate and develop skills including molecular techniques, results analysis and presentation, interpretation of data and statistics.

-Normally, five lectures per week (Monday to Friday) plus one 3-hour lab per week for 6 weeks.
+Normally, five lectures per week (Monday to Friday) plus one 3-hour lab per week for 6 weeks and three 2-hour tutorials.
 In addition, non-timetabled directed-learning tasks also have to be completed.

 The course will be assessed by means of a 2-hour examination paper in the December diet (60%), one class test (10%), an essay (15%) and a lab report assignment (15%).
 The written examinations will normally comprise MCQ and short-answer questions.

 Main Assessment In: December